yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/Before the HOL - Azure Migration.md

 Duration: 60 minutes

+You should follow all steps provided *before* performing the Hands-on lab.

 ### Task 1: Deploy the on-premises environment

 1. Deploy the template **SmartHotelHost.json** to a new resource group.
 This template deploys a virtual machine running nested Hyper-V, with 4 nested VMs.
 This comprises the 'on-premises' environment which you will assess and migrate during this lab.

-    **NOTE:** We recommend deploying to the West US region where possible, since the lab deployment needs to copy several large VM images which are hosted in West US.
-Deploying to other regions will work, but may extend the lab deployment time.

-    The deployment uses several scripts to bootstrap the environment.
-No action is required, the process is entirely automatic.
-However, the bootstrap process continues to run after the template deployment is shown as complete in the Azure portal.
+    **NOTE:** The template will take around 6-7 minutes to deploy.
+Once template deployment is complete, several additional scripts are executed to bootstrap the lab environment. **Allow at least 1 hour from the start of template deployment for the scripts to run.**

-    The template will take around an hour to deploy (longer if not using West US).
-Once the deployment is complete, wait 5 minutes before moving on to Task 2.

 ### Task 2: Verify the on-premises environment